A missing woman was found dead in her septic tank, officials say. Her longtime handyman was charged with murder.

 “We got so suspicious we began doing almost around-the-clock surveillance,” he said.

 On March 4, investigators found Cole’s car in a parking lot in Stuart, Fla., walking distance from Demich’s home, Snyder said.
-Surveillance footage showed a man matching “Demich’s general physical description walking multiple times towards and away from the area where the victim’s vehicle was located” in the early-morning hours of Feb.
+Surveillance footage showed a man matching “Demich’s general physical description walking multiple times towards and away from the area where the victim’s vehicle was located” in the early morning of Feb.
 25, the affidavit says.

 A subpoena for Demich’s Lyft account also showed that he ordered a car to Cole’s home around 7 p.m. on Feb.
 24, the day she was last reported seen, according to the report.